Quessian-Phaedrus-Sternabite/Obsidian-Law/MUN_2024/Other Useful/Convention on the settlement of investment disputes between States and nationals of other States. Opened for signature at Washington, on 18 March 1965.md

 When a State comes into conflict with an individual belonging to another State, this counts as a dispute (see [[Optional Protocol Concerning the Compulsory Settlement of Disputes]] and [[Vienna Convention on Consular Relations of 24 April 1963]]).
 As such, this directly contradicts the American viewpoint that it is only State v.
 State issues covered by the Convention.

 Rebuttal:
 HOWEVER!
-This can be rebutted with the much more recent
+This can be rebutted with existing case law.
+ADD MORE!!!

 ### Embedded